 Reply:

-Yes, Fig 5.13 shows the results of applying the boxcar filter on two homogeneous areas 3dB apart.
+Yes, Fig 5.13 shows the results of applying the boxcar filter on two homogeneous areas that are (??)
+3dB apart.
 The purpose of Fig 5.13 is to illustrate how AUC (i.e. Area Under the Curve) and MSE can be used to evaluate the performance of speckle filters on heterogeneous area.
-Thus what it shows is not to be taken for comparison with what is shown in Fig. 5.12.
+Thus, what it shows is not to be taken for comparison with what is shown in Fig. 5.12.
 On a related note, Fig. 5.15 shows a comparison between the result between boxcar and f-MLE filters over various underlying patterns.

 8. Chapter 6